There are still considerable natural gas reserves to be produced from the Dutch continental shelf.

 The CO₂ produced in the power plant is removed from the flue gases.
 The compressed CO₂ is injected in the gas reservoir.

 CO₂ capture and storage makes our installation climate-neutral.
-Because of the CO₂ injection, the pressure in the reservoir declines much less teh with classical gas production.
+Because of the CO₂ injection, the pressure in the reservoir declines much less than with classical gas production.
 Ths prevents soil residence and earthquakes.

 The volume of CO₂ injected is the same as the volume of the natural gas produced.
 This guarantees sufficient storage capacity during the lifetime of the project.